Getting to a College Bowl Game via Charter Bus: A Step-by-Step Guide

 Though we may not know what teams will be in each bowl game or in the National Championship, we already know where the games will be held.
 If you’re traveling to a game in your region, a charter bus offers all the fun of a road trip (friends and snacks!) without the stress of needing to drive.

 Trying to reach the other side of the country?
 You could organize an epic road trip, or you could book a flight and then reserve a minibus from the airport to the stadium.
-A minibus might seem like an unnecessary expense when you already bought plane tickets, but it can be immensely difficult to find rental cars or rideshares during a bowl game, so a shuttle may be worth it.
+A minibus might seem like an unnecessary expense when you already bought plane tickets, but it can be immensely difficult to find enough rental cars or rideshares for group transportation during a bowl game, so a shuttle may be worth it.

 3. Figure out who you’re taking.